An Open Door P.2

 An open door = A door that leads to the promises of God

-The lesson I’ll be teaching speaks of the impulse to self glorify.
-Instantly, I thought of my call to teach.
-I realized that my fear arose from an impulse to self glorify.
-See I was not afraid because I wanted to succeed in the eyes of the Lord, I was afraid because I wanted to succeed in the eyes of man.
-In other words, I wanted to be glorified or applauded for my knowledge of the word, but of course, that’s not why God called me.
-He called me because I would rather be silent and write.
-He called me so that when I open my mouth in front of the church, they will know that it is all of Him and none of me because of my battle with social anxiety.
-I used to deal with social anxiety by hiding or just not showing up, but you can’t hide when you’re sitting in front facing the whole church.
-I can’t do it, so my only option is to decrease, so that He may increase.
-I know one thing, if I increase which will then cause Him to decrease, I’m not showing up…
+The lesson I’ll be teaching addresses the impulse to self-glorify.
+Instantly, I thought of my call to teach and realized that my fear stemmed from this very impulse.
+I was not afraid because I wanted to succeed in the eyes of the Lord; rather, I was afraid of how I would be perceived by others.
+In other words, I sought to be glorified or applauded for my knowledge of the Word.
+However, that is not why God called me.
+He called me so that when I speak in front of the church, they acknowledge that it is all of Him and none of me because the Krystal they know would prefer to sit silently in the back, especially amid large crowds.

-I like to think everything happens for a reason, and in some way shape or form whatever God asks of you plays into His ultimate will.
-That being the case, the prayer given in part 1 is key.
-See, fear at times leads us astray the will of God, but when we are careful to decrease and allow God to increase, we then are able to confidently walk into what God has asked us to knowing that it's all Him and none of us.
+I believe everything happens for a reason, and in some way, shape, or form, whatever God asks of us contributes to His ultimate will for our lives.
+Given this, the prayer mentioned in Part 1 is essential.
+Fear can sometimes lead us away from God’s will, but when we intentionally decrease and allow God to increase, we can confidently step into what He has asked of us, knowing it is all Him and none of us.

 Scripture to reflect on: